 Art Insurance: Insuring Your Art

 "The Scream" and "Madonna," two major paintings by famous Norwegian artist Edvard Munch, were stolen several years ago from the Munch Museum in Norway by armed robbers in broad daylight.
 In 1990, approximately $300 million worth of art was stolen from the Isabella Stewart Gardner Museum in Boston, including a Rembrandt and a Vermeer.
-The significance of these art thefts is notable, but what's really shocking is that in neither case was the art insured against theft (although it was insured for fire and water damage, for restoration costs that would be incurred to repair the paintings if they were damaged).
+The significance of these art thefts is notable; the shocker is that in neither case was the art insured against theft (although it was insured for fire and water damage, for restoration costs that would be incurred to repair the paintings if they were damaged).
 According to a BBC news story at the time of the Munch theft, John Oyaas, managing director of the Munch Museum said of the two stolen paintings, "They are not replaceable so you can't buy 'The Scream' on the street and put a copy up there.
 The focus is on other issues than insuring them.
 To a certain extent this is common practice because these items aren't replaceable."

 "But theft insurance is way too expensive."